Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 Similarly there are some equipment items that you want to prevent a specific role from buying.
 To handle that case, the addon has the ability to exclude specific equipment items from the shop in a similar way.

-To remove equipment from a role's shop, create a .exclude.txt file with the item's name (e.g. "bruh bunker.exclude.txt") in the garrysmod/data/roleweapons/{rolename} folder.\
+To remove equipment from a role's shop, create an empty .exclude.txt file with the item's name (e.g. "bruh bunker.exclude.txt") in the garrysmod/data/roleweapons/{rolename} folder.\
 **NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
 **NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
 For example: garrysmod/data/roleweapons/detective/bruh bunker.exclude.txt